phax/ph-web/README.md

 # News and noteworthy

+v11.1.0 - work in progress
+* `HttpClientFactory` can now also apply itself onto a `HttpAsyncClientBuilder`
+* The return types if `HttpClientFactory.(createTlsSocketStrategy|createCustomTlsSocketStrategy)` needed to be changed to `DefaultClientTlsStrategy`

 v11.0.0 - 2025-08-25
 * Requires Java 17 as the minimum version
 * Updated to ph-commons 12.0.0